molleraj/MetaCRAST/README.md

 If you notice any bugs or issues, please report them under the 'Issues' tab or contact me at molleraj@gmail.com.

 # Citation
-If you use `MetaCRAST` in published work, please include a reference to my PeerJ Preprint: Moller AG, Liang C. (2016) MetaCRAST: Reference-guided extraction of CRISPR spacers from unassembled metagenomes.
+If you use `MetaCRAST` in published work, please include a reference to my PeerJ article: Moller AG, Liang C. (2017) MetaCRAST: reference-guided extraction of CRISPR spacers from unassembled metagenomes.
+PeerJ 5:e3788 https://doi.org/10.7717/peerj.3788.

+Previously, `MetaCRAST` was described in a PeerJ Preprint: Moller AG, Liang C. (2016) MetaCRAST: Reference-guided extraction of CRISPR spacers from unassembled metagenomes.
 PeerJ Preprints 4:e2278v2 https://doi.org/10.7287/peerj.preprints.2278v2.
-The article is currently being submitted to PeerJ for peer review.
+The article was accepted for publication in PeerJ on August 19, 2017.